Scalable Second Order Optimization for Deep Learning

-\section{Implementation Details of Shampoo}
+\section{Implementation details of Shampoo}

 Our implementation of the Shampoo algorithm for fully-connected layers is described in \cref{shampoo_algorithm}.
 The algorithm can use heavy-ball momentum for its updates, as well an exponential moving average over the preconditioners, like Adam.
-The configuration parameter $\kappa$ denotes the number of steps between subsequent fetches of the latest available preconditioner by the accelerator.
-The parameter $\kappa$ must be set sufficiently high so that there is enough time for the CPU to complete the computation of the preconditioner asynchronously and pipeline it efficiently, but otherwise its setting does not have a significant effect on convergence.
+The configuration parameter $\tau_1$ denotes the number of steps between subsequent fetches of the latest available preconditioner by the accelerator. $\tau_1$ must be set sufficiently high so that there is enough time for the CPU to complete the computation of the preconditioner asynchronously and pipeline it efficiently, but otherwise its setting does not have a significant effect on convergence.
 The configuration parameter $\tau_2$ (default value $=1$) determines the frequency of gathering gradient statistics - we update $L_t, R_t$ every $\tau_2$ steps only for efficiency.